Skip to main content

 Criteria

-written, graphic or oral assessment strategy describes microbial growth characteristics on various media including enriched, selective, and differential media
+describe microbial growth characteristics on various media including general enriched, selective, and differential media

 7. Classify bacteria based on differentiating characteristics